josephrexme/josephrex.me/_posts/2015-06-21-using-cloudfront-with-assets-pipeline-for-optimization.md

 http://whatever.cloudfront.net/assets/logo-4c7b3d.png
 {% endhighlight %}

-If you're dropping files directly in your assets folder of the origin S3 bucket, you may encounter problems with the web page finding the desired files.
+If you're dropping files directly in your assets folder of the origin S3 bucket, you may encounter problems with the web page not finding the desired files.
 This is because the files in your bucket are without a hash suffix.

 The solution to this is to precompile your assets in the production environment before pushing changes to server and then uploading contents of ```public/assets``` into your assets folder on S3 Bucket.